WeatherFX/recaptcha/README.md

+# Google reCaptcha for Laravel 5 (and 6?)

+@Javi: This is an abandoned reCaptcha integration for laravel 5, I am trying to make it work with laravel 6 too.

+**Original Readme**

 # Abandoned

 All good things must come to an end.
 The sad fact is that I don't have time to maintain this package, so the release of Laravel 6 is as good as any to make a clean break.
 You should take a look at the forks to see if anyone is carrying on the torch.